anshug01/Intrusion_detection_system/README.md

 ---For example: authorized1.jpg, authorized2.jpg, so on...

-# Dependencies (Install all these dependencies globally, else it is preferred to use Anaconda3)
+# Dependencies (Install all these dependencies globally, else Anaconda3 is preferred in these kind of applications)
 Python >= 3.6.7

 Tensorflow = 1.9.0